Frequently Asked Questions

 When can I pick up my race number and packet?

-All participants are being asked to attend our Pre-Race Packet Pick-Up and Bike Drop-Off Session on the day before they race.
-This session will be held from 4:00pm to 7:00pm on Saturday, August 26, 2017.
-All related activities will be held on the grounds of the West Gwinnett Park Aquatic Center.
-This is the only scheduled time for packet and race number pick-up, though we will try to accommodate special exceptions.
+All participants are being asked to attend our Pre-Race Packet Pick-Up and Bike Drop-Off Session on the day before the race on Saturday, April 24, 2019.
+All related activities will be held at the West Gwinnett Park Aquatic Center.
+These are the only scheduled times for packet and race number pick-up, though we will try to accommodate special exceptions.

 There will NOT be any packet pick-up or registration on Race Day.